PRAVEENKUMARRAJENDRAN/ChatBot/README.md

 # chatbot
-A basic customized chatbot using react-simple-chatbot
+A basic health based chatbot using python, flask and deeplearning as the backend services and react for the user interface